Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 The effect (i) can be observed for a smaller flake, when the tails of quantum-dot-confined wave functions tunnel to the armchair edge that induces inter-valley mixing.
 Figure \ref{zoom} shows a zoom of the low-part of the spectra for parameters applied in Fig. 4 with the side length of the flake of 20.5 nm [Fig. \ref{zoom}(a)], 23 nm [Fig. \ref{zoom}(b)] and 25 nm [Fig. \ref{zoom}(c)].
 The valley mixing due to the edge effect lifts the degeneracy at $B_z=0$ and opens avoided crossings between energy levels that in the continuum approach correspond to different valley isospin quantum numbers [compare with Fig. 4(b)].
 For strong inter-valley mixing the dependence of energy levels of $B_z$ deviates from linear, in particular near $B_z=0$.

 The effect (ii) is not triggered when the electrons occupy separate quantum dots.
 In this case only the long range tail of the Coulomb potential is resolved by carriers.
-The applied method for the continuum approach explicitly neglects the inter-valley scattering.
-The scattering due to interaction can be introduced to the continuum Hamiltonian, although the procedure is far from straightforward \cite{ivs1,ivs2,ivs3}.
-The atomistic approach applied here inherently accounts for the inter-valley scattering.
-As we find above, the continuum Hamiltonian produces results that are very close to the tight-binding spectra for the geometry of the system for which Nagaoka valley ordering is found.

 In Fig. \ref{closer} we plotted the results for quantum dot centers placed at the corners of the square of side length $X=10$ nm.
 For this parameters the valley ordering is no longer observed in the ground-state [see Fig. \ref{faz}].
-In Fig. \ref{closer} we can see that the agreement between the two methods is no longer perfect.
-In particular, the valley-ordered quadruplet is found here only by the continuum approach but in the atomistic model the quadruplet is split into two doublets.
-The two-electron levels splitting by the inter-valley scattering due to the electron-electron interaction was discussed in detail in Ref. \cite{Zebrowski} for an electron pair in a single quantum dot (see Fig 4(a) and Fig. 4(b) in \cite{Zebrowski}).
-In the parameter range where Nagaoka ordering is found the inter-valley scattering by the Coulomb interaction is negligible or missing.
+In Fig. \ref{closer} we can see that the agreement between the two methods is no longer as perfect as above In particular, the valley-ordered quadruplet is found here only by the continuum approach but in the TB the quadruplet is split into two doublets.
+The two-electron levels splitting by the inter-valley scattering due to the electron-electron interaction was discussed in detail in Ref. \cite{Zebrowski} for an electron pair in a single quantum dot (see Fig 4(a) and Fig. 4(b) in Ref. \cite{Zebrowski}).

+We conclude that in the parameter range where Nagaoka ordering is found the inter-valley scattering by the Coulomb interaction is negligible or missing for system geometry for which Nagaoka valley ordering appears.